 Spending hours in the same position can lead to skin breakdown and severe pressure ulcers.
 To reduce this risk, help your loved one change positions every two hours or so to keep undue pressure off problem areas such as the hips, ankles, lower back, and elbows.
 Also, massage these areas to promote circulation, which also minimizes the risk for skin breakdown.
 If you notice any redness, sores, excoriations, or other dermal abnormalities, call the doctor as soon as possible.

 Helping a loved one change positions regularly can be challenging for some family caregivers to accomplish on their own.
-If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality elderly home care, Jefferson County Home Care Assistance can help.
+If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, Lakewood Home Care Assistance can help.
 We are a leading home care agency committed to changing the way seniors age.

 3. Give Frequent Bed Baths